openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscSender.markdown

 _inlined_description: _

-send messages to hostname and port
+set up the sender with the destination host name/ip and port
+\return true on success